Within Temptation: Musical style

 With the release of The Heart of Everything, in 2007, critics were divided on the band's new direction, though some appreciated the new direction and found it more varied.
-About.com agreed with both opinions, stating that the album had "the depth and complexity of classical music and the dark edge of gothic metal." allMusic commented that the band "isn't afraid to get downright symphonic".
+About.com agreed with both opinions, stating that the album had "the depth and complexity of classical music and the dark edge of gothic metal."
+AllMusic commented that the band "isn't afraid to get downright symphonic".

 In 2011, the band released their fifth studio album, The Unforgiving, the biggest change in their musical direction to that point.
-Although being largely well received by critics, some reviewers disliked the changes, with Q magazine calling the album "The metal T'Pau".
+Although largely well received by critics, some reviewers disliked the changes, with Q magazine calling the album "The metal T'Pau".
 Besides that, some critics found the "1980s pop, rock and metal" influences a good thing for the band.

 In order to celebrate the band's 15th anniversary, the Belgian radio station Q-music invited the band to make 15 covers of famous songs.
 Later, the band released The Q-Music Sessions album, another divergent genre variation from their original sound.
-The album featured reworked covers of several famous pop songs, such as "Titanium" by David Guetta featuring Sia, "Grenade" by Bruno Mars, "The Power of Love" by Frankie Goes to Hollywood and also some indie and folk rock songs as The Who's "Behind Blue Eyes" and Passenger's "Let Her Go".
+The album featured reworked covers of several famous pop songs, such as "Titanium" by David Guetta featuring Sia, "Grenade" by Bruno Mars, "The Power of Love" by Frankie Goes to Hollywood and also such indie and folk rock songs as The Who's "Behind Blue Eyes" and Passenger's "Let Her Go".